-Ebony Banks talked about a reusable-cup scheme at Wrexham Glyndŵr University (WGU) in our December issue and the university has continued to develop eco-friendly projects by launching an initiative to cut food waste.
+Ebony Banks talked about a reusable-cup scheme at Wrexham Glyndŵr University (WGU) in our December issue.
+The university has continued to develop eco-friendly projects by launching an initiative to cut food waste.

-The club offers staff, students and visitors dining in the university’s United Kitchen canteen on the Plas Coch campus the chance to get their hands on a container which can be washed and reused each mealtime.
-Under the new scheme, club members can purchase a tag for £5.
-This tag is exchanged for a reusable container each mealtime and returned when the box is deposited for cleaning.
-For every nine uses of the container, club members will receive a free meal.
-As part of the move towards reducing single-use items across GWU’s catering outlets, a levy of 30p will be placed on single-use containers.
+Firstly, the club offers staff, students and visitors dining in the university’s United Kitchen canteen on the Plas Coch campus the chance to get their hands on a container.
+Under the new scheme, club members can purchase a tag for £5; this tag is exchanged for a reusable container.
+Moreover, for every nine uses of the container, club members will receive a free meal.
+As part of the move towards reducing single-use items across GWU’s catering outlets.
+Cost is 30p to have a single-use container.

 Reducing Amounts of Waste

-Aramark Catering Manager Jamie Lovell said: “As caterers, we produce very ‘visible’ waste, and therefore we are committed to working closely with clients to champion behavioural change and raise awareness of sustainable initiatives.
-Our new eco boxes are the latest step towards helping WGU reduce the overall volume of waste sent to landfill.
+Aramark Catering Manager Jamie Lovell said: “As caterers, we produce very ‘visible’ waste.
+We work closely with clients to champion behavioural change and raise awareness of sustainable initiatives.
+Our new eco-boxes are the latest step towards helping WGU reduce the overall volume of waste sent to landfill.

-“Staff and students will be able to become part of our Eco Club through the purchase and exchange of our new re-usable food containers – and will also benefit from a range of great rewards, seasonal offers, and incentives.”
+“Staff and students will be able to become part of our Eco Club through the purchase and exchange of our new re-usable food containers.
+They will also benefit from a range of great rewards, seasonal offers, and incentives.”

 New Eco Club Scheme

-The new Eco Club scheme follows on from the successful introduction of reusable cups at GWU over the past year.
-The Glyndŵr-branded cups, which staff and students get the chance to pick up at regular giveaways across the university’s campuses, have proved to be a hit with users.
+Secondly, the new Eco Club scheme follows on from the successful introduction of reusable cups at GWU over the past year.
+The Glyndŵr-branded cups.
+Which staff and students get the chance to pick up at regular giveaways across the university’s campuses, have proved to be a hit with users.

-WGU Director of Operations, Lynda Powell, said; “It is great to see the take-up of our reusable cups – nearly one in four of the hot drinks we have served since their introduction has been in a reusable cup which has helped stop 23,752 from being dumped.
+WGU Director of Operations, Lynda Powell, said; “It is great to see the take-up of our reusable cups.
+Nearly one in four of the hot drinks we have served since their introduction has been in a reusable cup.
+Moreover, it has stopped 23,752 from being dumped.

-“We’re looking to build on that success with the introduction of these new Eco Boxes and we will continue to work to drive down waste right across the university estate.”
+“We’re looking to build on that success with the introduction of these new eco-boxes.
+We will continue to work to drive down waste across the university estate.”

-The launch took place as part of Glyndwr’s Go Green Week where staff and students are invited to take part in a range of environmentally-friendly activities.
-To find out more about the university’s work on sustainability issues, visit glyndwr.ac.uk/en/aboutglyndwruniversity/sustainability
+The launch took place as part of Glyndwr’s Go-Green Week.
+Where staff and students took part in a range of environmentally-friendly activities.
+To find out more about the university’s work on sustainability issues, follow this link